XXXTentacion: 2017: Release from prison, Revenge, 17, and A Ghetto Christmas Carol

-Onfroy released his debut solo mixtape, Revenge, on May 16, 2017.
+On June 13, 2017, Onfroy was featured on the cover of XXL, as part of its annual "Top 10 Freshman List", along with fellow up-and-coming rappers such as Playboi Carti, A Boogie wit da Hoodie, Ugly God, and PnB Rock.
+Onfroy released his debut commercial solo mixtape, Revenge, on May 16, 2017.
 The mixtape consists of eight previously released songs.
 The collaborative mixtape, Members Only, Vol. 3, with Members Only, was released on June 26, 2017.

-Onfroy's first opener for a major act happened when DRAM brought Onfroy out at a concert on August 9, 2017, at the Staples Center in Los Angeles during Kendrick Lamar's DAMN.
-Tour.
+Onfroy's first opener for a major act happened when DRAM brought Onfroy out at a concert on August 9, 2017, at the Staples Center in Los Angeles during Kendrick Lamar's Damn Tour.
 Onfroy released his debut album, 17, on August 25, 2017.
 The album debuted at number 2 on the US Billboard 200, selling 86,000 album-equivalent units first week.
 The album received a mixed response from critics, some of whom lauded the album for its personal narratives and diverse musical style.
 On September 3, 2017, Onfroy announced that Bad Vibes Forever, his second album, was still in production.

 17 gave Onfroy's seven songs—"Jocelyn Flores", "Revenge", "Fuck Love", "Everybody Dies in Their Nightmares", "Depression & Obsession", "Save Me", and "Carry On"—that debuted in the Billboard Hot 100 at number 31, 77, 41, 54, 91, 94 and 95, respectively.
 Jocelyn Flores became Onfroy's highest-charting song since "Look at Me", which peaked it at 34.
 Onfroy then had his ninth song to chart on the Billboard Hot 100, in turn with his being featured on Kodak Black's song "Roll in Peace", taken from Project Baby 2.
 The song debuted at 52 and peaked at 31, matching "Jocelyn Flores".
 On September 12, 2017, Onfroy released his first official music video for his 2015 song "Look at Me", as well as sharing a music video with his 2015 song "Riot".
 Onfroy's label, Bad Vibes Forever, signed a distribution deal with Capitol Music Group subsidiary, Caroline, on October 19, 2017.
 The deal, reportedly worth $6 million, was for one album only.
 Shortly afterwards on October 25, 2017, Onfroy announced he was terminating his contract with Caroline despite a representative confirming he was still signed.
 Two days later, he announced that he was retiring due to negativity and backlash though some publications noted that Onfroy made similar statements before and not followed through.
 On October 30, 2017, Onfroy announced that he would make music again if fellow Broward rapper and "former best friend", Ski Mask the Slump God, was his friend again.
 Later, Onfroy answered a fan's question on Instagram Live about his retirement, saying, "Am I quitting?
 Yes, I'm quitting—I don't know for how long, but I'm just not going to make music right now."